Paralegal studies majors prepare for a career in the legal system.

 - Researching statutes, cases and legal source material

 Our program promotes an understanding of how individual students fit into the legal system, both as a professional and as a citizen.
-You'll acquire strong written and oral communication skills, as well as the ability to think critically and analyze information.
+You will acquire strong communication skills, as well as the ability to think critically and analyze information.
 Courses are taught by practicing lawyers and paralegals.

 The Paralegal Studies program has Articulation Agreements with Columbus State Community College.
 This agreement aids in the transfer of academic credits between schools.
 For details, view the paralegal studies course equivalency guide.

 News and Updates